hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/07/06/entry.md

  * @yields {any} The value extracted from the DataView based on the Struct.
  * @category Struct
  */
-export declare function createGetGen(view: DataView, struct: Struct, offset?: number, isLittleEndian?: boolean): Generator<any, void, unknown>;
+export declare function createGetGen(view: DataView, struct: Struct, offset?: number, isLittleEndian?: boolean): Generator<number | bigint | [
+], void, unknown>;
 /**
  * Retrieves structured data from a DataView object based on a given struct definition.
  *